-- You should be looking at the line of scrimmage.
-This will allow you to track the release and movement of the ball and react accordingly.
+- You should be looking at the line of scrimmage, which will allow you to track the release and movement of the ball and react accordingly.

 2. Ball flip drill

-This is a fairly simple but physically challenging drill.
+This is a reasonably simple but physically challenging drill.
 Essentially, the receiver flips the ball only using their fingers.

-The player may use only one hand or alternate their hands to more evenly develop finger strength and coordination.
-Wide receivers need to develop both hands to be able to catch the ball in any situation.
+The player may use only one hand or alternate their hands to develop finger strength and coordination more evenly.
+Wide receivers need to develop both hands to catch the ball in any situation.

-Thanks to its simplicity, you may perform this drill basically anywhere as long as you have a ball around.
+Thanks to its simplicity, you may perform this drill anywhere as long as you have a ball.

 3. Ball dribble drill